objectiveous/davenport/hacking.markdown

 ---
-layout: post
+layout: default
 title: Hacking Davenport
+section: hacking
 ---

-This document will explain how to get the Davenport source code installed and building on your Mac.
+This document explains how to get the Davenport source code installed and building on your Mac.

 {% highlight bash %}
 #!/bin/sh